 - Could selected non-designated benchmarks be positioned as voluntary IOSCO-aligned premium products — signalling quality assurance to the user base in a market where statutory recognition no longer exists?

-- What investment in market intelligence, methodology innovation, or new benchmark development becomes possible if compliance overhead releases at this tier?
+- What investment in market intelligence, methodology innovation or new benchmark development becomes possible if compliance overhead releases at this tier?

 The questions are the agenda.
 The discipline is in answering them.

-Three operational decisions and their options
+Operational decisions and their options

 - Remain neutral and respond to FCA assessment as it develops, preserving optionality but ceding the ability to shape how designation criteria are applied to the firm's specific benchmarks.